🇹🇩

 Do I need a visa to visit Chad?

-When is the best time of year to visit Chad?
+What is the best time of year to visit Chad?

-What languages will I need in Chad?
+What language will I hear in Chad?

 Ready for Chad?